strategineer/personal-website/content/books/2022-11-28/index.md

 params:
   isbn13: '9780062225672'
   series: Rincewind
+  year: '2013'
 star_rating: 5
-title: The Colour of Magic
+title: The Color Of Magic - A Novel Of Discworld
 ---

 An incompetent wizard is tasked with protecting a visitor visiting from a